The General screen provides the following settings:

 Switch on this control to have SiteSucker always download HTML and CSS files despite the File Replacement setting.
-This ensures, for instance, that SiteSucker downloads an up-to-date copy of a site when File Replacement is set to With Newer.
+Use this control to force SiteSucker to download fresh copies of HTML and CSS files.

 Use this control to specify when SiteSucker should replace existing files.
 You can choose from the following options: